micahwoods/micahwoods.github.io/_posts/2020-12-28-awesome-things-other-people-did-turfgrass-this-year.md

 * I also enjoyed the progress of Tyler Carr's [zoysiagrass grow-in](https://twitter.com/TylerTalksTurf/status/1283419171217440768?s=20).
 Maybe time for a year-end update?

 * Sami Strutt did an excellent job putting together BIGGA's National Regional Conference---I know from having participated in that.
 I know for other conferences, and other virtual events put on this year or planned for next year, there has been a lot of excellent work done by many people.
-I certainly appreciate that when I get to see and learn from whereever I happen to be.
+I certainly appreciate that when I get to see and learn from wherever I happen to be.

 * And to circle back to the online field days, I recently watched the Michigan State University one, and there is a great segment [about MLSN & SLAN research](https://youtu.be/mZbLqt9Zfik?t=3024) by Jackie Guevara.